-Fiscal Year Ended December 30, 2017 Fiscal Year Ended December 31, 2016 Adjusted Net Income and Adjusted Diluted EPS Reconciliation Diluted EPS (\$ in millions) (\$ in millions) Diluted EPS Net Income and Diluted EPS Attributable to Kadant, as Reported \$ 31.1 \$ 2.75 \$ 32.1 \$ 2.88 Adjustments for the Following, Net of Tax: Acquisition Costs 4.5 0.39 1.6 0.15 Amortization of Acquired Backlog and Profit in Inventory 4.9 0.43 1.4 0.12 Discrete Tax Items (a) 10.2 0.90 (0.3) (0.02) Restructuring Costs and Other Income 0.1 0.01 (0.2) (0.02) Adjusted Net Income and Adjusted Diluted EPS (b) \$ 50.8 \$ 4.49 \$ 34.6 \$ 3.10
+Fiscal Year Ended December 29, 2018 Fiscal Year Ended December 30, 2017 Adjusted Net Income and Adjusted Diluted EPS Reconciliation (\$ in millions) Diluted EPS (\$ in millions) Diluted EPS Net Income and Diluted EPS Attributable to Kadant, as Reported \$ 60.4 \$ 5.30 \$ 31.1 \$ 2.75 Adjustments for the Following, Net of Tax: Acquisition Costs 1.1 0.10 4.5 0.39 Amortization of Acquired Backlog and Profit in Inventory 0.2 0.02 4.9 0.43 Discrete Tax Items (a) (3.3) (0.29) 10.2 0.90 Restructuring Costs 1.3 0.11 0.1 0.01 Curtailment Loss (b) 1.1 0.09 Adjusted Net Income and Adjusted Diluted EPS (c) \$ 60.8 \$ 5.34 \$ 50.8 \$ 4.49

-Adjusted Operating Income and Adjusted EBITDA Reconciliation (in millions) Fiscal Year Ended December 30, 2017 Fiscal Year Ended December 31, 2016
+Adjusted Operating Income and Adjusted EBITDA Reconciliation (in millions) Fiscal Year Ended December 29, 2018 Fiscal Year Ended December 30, 2017

-Net Income Attributable to Kadant \$ 31.1 \$ 32.1
+Net Income Attributable to Kadant \$ 60.4 \$ 31.1

-Net Income Attributable to Noncontrolling Interest 0.5 0.4
+Net Income Attributable to Noncontrolling Interest 0.6 0.5

-Provision for Income Taxes 26.1 12.1
+Provision for Income Taxes 18.5 26.1

-Interest Expense, Net 3.1 1.0
+Interest Expense, Net 6.7 3.1

+Other Expense, Net 2.4 0.8

-Operating Income 60.8 45.6
+Operating Income 88.6 61.6

-Restructuring Costs and Other Income 0.2 (0.3)
+Restructuring Costs 1.7 0.2

-Acquisition Costs 5.3 1.8
+Acquisition Costs 1.3 5.4

-Amortization of Acquired Backlog and Profit in Inventory 6.6 1.9
+Amortization of Acquired Backlog and Profit in Inventory 0.3 6.6

-Adjusted Operating Income 72.9 49.0
+Adjusted Operating Income 91.9 73.8

-Depreciation and Amortization 17.9 12.9
+Depreciation and Amortization 23.3 17.9

-Adjusted EBITDA \$ 90.8 \$ 61.9
+Adjusted EBITDA \$ 115.2 \$ 91.7

-- (a) Discrete tax items in fiscal 2017 relate to U.S. tax legislation enacted in December 2017 and discrete tax items in 2016 primarily related to the reversal of valuation allowances on certain deferred tax assets in the U.S. - (b) Adjusted Diluted EPS was calculated using the reported weighted average diluted shares.
+(a) Discrete tax items in 2018 relate to the reversal of tax reserves associated with uncertain tax positions and discrete tax items in fiscal 2017 relate to U.S. tax legislation enacted in December 2017.

+(b) Represents a curtailment loss associated with the termination of benefit plans at one of our U.S. operations in 2018.

+(c) Adjusted Diluted EPS was calculated using the reported weighted average diluted shares.

 Adjusted operating income, adjusted net income, adjusted diluted earnings per share (EPS), and adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) are non-GAAP financial measures.
 Non-GAAP financial measures are not meant to be considered superior to or a substitute for the results of operations prepared in accordance with GAAP.
-In addition, the non-GAAP financial measures have limitations associated with their use as compared to the most directly comparable GAAP measures, in that they may be different from, and therefore not comparable to, similar measures used by other companies.
+In addition, the non-GAAP financial measures have limitations associated with their use as compared to the most directly comparable GAAP measures, in that they may be different from, and therefore not comparable to, similar measures used by other companies and to the performance of our competitors.
+Such measures are also used by us in our financial and operating decision-making and for compensation purposes.
+We also believe this information is responsive to investors' requests and gives them an additional measure of our performance.